Ahsan-Shah056/StoreHub/README.md

 Storecore is a comprehensive, modular Point-of-Sale (POS) and inventory management solution tailored for retail businesses, warehouses, and small enterprises.
 Built with Python and Tkinter for the GUI and MySQL for persistent data storage, Storecore offers a seamless experience for both end-users and developers.
 The system supports real-time inventory tracking, robust sales workflows, customer and supplier management, and a suite of actionable business reports.
 Its codebase is structured for maintainability, extensibility, and ease of integration with other systems.

+**NEW:** Effortlessly export any table or report to CSV for analysis, backup, or sharing—directly from the app interface!

 ---

 ## ✨ Features